jautero/GitHub-Universe/README.markdown

 What does **GitHub Universe** do?
 ---------------------------------

-It uses **GitHub APi** through **github** Python  library and small Python command-line utility to get a list of repositories watched by a given user.
+It uses **GitHub APi** through `py-github` Python library and small Python command-line utility to get a list of repositories watched by a given user.
 Then it uses `makefile` macros to build **universe.make** projects out of that.
 The end result is a `makefile` that can be used to check-out any project from **GitHub** that is watched by certain user.
-Since it uses the unauthorizing interface, it doesn't require password and it will only get list of repositories that are public information.
+Since it uses the unauthorizing interface, it doesn't require API token and it will only get list of repositories that are public information.

 How do I use it?
 ----------------

-Just set apropriate **GitHub** user name in `projects.make` and run `make help`.
+First, install [`py-github`](http://github.com/dustin/py-github).
+Then just set apropriate **GitHub** user name in `projects.make` and run `make help`.